 The Basilisk Essential is easy to customize with the Razer Synapse 3 software.
 You can customize its lighting and seven programmable buttons in a matter of few clicks.
 Even recording and assigning macros to the buttons is very straightforward.
 However, the overall experience with the Synapse in the past and with Razer Basilisk Essential is a little clunky in places.

 The Razer Basilisk Essential is a competitive first-person shooter with a solid feel to it and is ideal for all grip types and practically all hand sizes.
-It has a short lift-off range and a reliable sensor, an edge over the other gaming mouse under the $50 price.
+It has a short lift-off range and a reliable sensor, an edge over the other as Best Budget Gaming Mouse Under $50.
 However, a considerably lower CPI range and click latency issues need attention if you plan to buy it for a highly competitive gaming setup.
 In addition, the mouse feels relatively hefty, which could be an issue for people who game for long hours.

 Finding an ergonomic gaming mouse under $50 is challenging, especially when there are diverse options from different manufacturers.
 The majority of the features look the same on the specifications sheet, but the experience may vary.
 To get an excellent gaming mouse under $50, here are some buying tips to help you.